Hawaiian rebellions (1887–1895)

 The Hawaiian rebellions and revolutions took place in Hawaii between 1887 and 1895.
-Until annexation in 1898, Hawaii was an independent sovereign state, recognized by the United States, United Kingdom, France and Germany with exchange of ambassadors.
+Until annexation in 1898, Hawaii was an independent sovereign state, recognized by the United States, United Kingdom, France, and Germany with exchange of ambassadors.
 However, there were several challenges to the reigning governments of the Kingdom and Republic of Hawaii during the 8 1/2-year (1887–1895) period.

 Rebellion of 1887

 In 1887, a group of cabinet officials and advisors to King Kalākaua and an armed militia forced the king to promulgate what is known by its critics as the "Bayonet Constitution".
 The impetus behind the imposition of the 1887 constitution was the frustration amongst members of the Reform Party (also known as the Missionary Party) with the growing debt of the Kingdom, the spending habits of the King, and general governance of the Kingdom.
 It was specifically triggered by an ill-fated attempt by Kalakaua to create a Polynesian Federation under his rule, and a bribery scandal Kalakaua was involved in regarding opium licenses.
 The 1887 constitution stripped the monarchy of much of its authority, imposed significant income and property requirements for voting, and completely disenfranchised all Asians from voting.
 Only well-to-do Europeans, Americans and native Hawaiians were given full voting rights.
-When Kalākaua died in 1891 during a visit to San Francisco, his sister Liliuokalani assumed the throne.
+When Kalākaua died in 1891 during a visit to San Francisco, his sister Liliʻuokalani assumed the throne.

-Native Hawaiians on the other hand, according to Queen Liliuokalani in her autobiography, called her brother's reign "a golden age materially for Hawaii" and felt that the new constitution was imposed by a minority of the foreign population because of the king's refusal to renew the Reciprocity Treaty, which now included an amendment that would have allowed the US Navy to have a permanent naval base at Pearl Harbor in O'ahu, and the king's foreign policy.
+Native Hawaiians on the other hand, according to Queen Liliʻuokalani in her autobiography, called her brother's reign "a golden age materially for Hawaii" and felt that the new constitution was imposed by a minority of the foreign population because of the king's refusal to renew the Reciprocity Treaty, which now included an amendment that would have allowed the US Navy to have a permanent naval base at Pearl Harbor in O'ahu, and the king's foreign policy.
 According to bills submitted by the King to the Hawaiian parliament, the King's foreign policy included an alliance with Japan and supporting other Malay countries suffering from colonialism.
 Native Hawaiians were deeply opposed to a permanent US military presence in their country.

 At the time of the Bayonet Constitution of 1887 Grover Cleveland was president, and his secretary of state Thomas F. Bayard sent written instructions to the American minister George W. Merrill that in the event of another revolution in Hawaii, it was a priority to protect American commerce, lives and property.
 Bayard specified, "the assistance of the officers of our Government vessels, if found necessary, will therefore be promptly afforded to promote the reign of law and respect for orderly government in Hawaii."
 In July 1889, there was a small scale rebellion, and Minister Merrill landed Marines to protect Americans; the State Department explicitly approved his action.
 Merrill's replacement, minister John L. Stevens, read those official instructions, and followed them in his controversial actions of 1893.

 Rebellion of 1888

-A plot by Princess Liliuokalani was exposed to overthrow King Kalākaua in a military coup.
+A plot by Princess Liliʻuokalani was exposed to overthrow King Kalākaua in a military coup.